jmfaustin-25/events-newsletter/README.md

-# Events Industry Intelligence Newsletter
+# Second Curves : Media and Events Brief

 A professional newsletter generator for the **global B2B trade press, conferences, exhibitions, and events industry**.